mabiesen/replicating_vote_anomaly_research_of_truman_black/README.md

 https://workupload.com/file/aTKhxPg2RTr

-You'll fine Truman's original data in this repository as well, HERE
+You'll find Truman's original data in this repository as well, HERE

 Truman created a python script to review the data, unfortunately it was a bit difficult to interpret.